100 Years of Stories

 As AIG turns 100 years old, we reflect on our history of risk excellence, our tradition of keeping promises, and our commitment to making a better world.See the stories

 With roots that trace back to 1919, we’re a global insurance company with operations in more than 80 countries and jurisdictions.
 We provide a wide range of insurance products to support our clients in business and in life, including general property/casualty insurance, life insurance, retirement and financial services.
-What unites us across all our the products we offer is our commitment to helping our clients prepare for what’s next.
+What unites us across all our products is our commitment to helping our clients prepare for what’s next.
 Whether that’s helping towns, cities and communities to prepare for or recover from natural disasters, or supporting people and businesses through the challenges they face at home and abroad.
 Together, we’re working to help see, build, and secure a better future for everyone.

 In New Zealand we've been operating since 1970, offering the benefits of our global experience with local expertise.
 Our a comprehensive range of corporate and commercial insurance and risk management products and services help New Zealand companies capture today’s opportunities and look to the future with confidence